Virologist says Olympics could not be held now; hopeful for July | The Japan Times

-TOKYO – A respected Japanese virologist on Wednesday said if the Tokyo Olympics were tomorrow, the games probably couldn’t be held because of the fast-spreading coronavirus from Wuhan, China.
+TOKYO – A respected Japanese virologist on Wednesday said if the Tokyo Olympics were tomorrow, the games probably couldn’t be held because of the fast-spreading virus from Wuhan, China.

 “We need to find the best way to have a safe Olympics,” Dr. Hitoshi Oshitani said, speaking at the Foreign Correspondents Club of Japan.
 “Right now we don’t have an effective strategy, and I think it may be difficult to have the Olympics (now).
 But by the end of July we may be in a different situation.”